-The Tartan 34 was designed by Sparkman & Stephens and built in the USA by Tartan Marine.
+The Tartan 34 is a classic sailboat designed by Olin Stephens of Sparkman & Stephens and built by Tartan Marine in the USA.

 The Tartan 34 shown here is a 34C indicating that she is a 34 'Classic', the first of the 34's.
 Two further versions followed, the 34-2 and the 3400.
 The 3400 was later renamed the 345.